pinax/cloudspotting2/README.md

 ### Overview

-`cloudspotting2` allows you to create collections of similar cloud images, view other people’s collections, “like” a collection, etc.
+As a web application, `cloudspotting2` allows you to create collections of similar cloud images, view other people’s collections, “like” a collection, invite someone to join in the fun, etc.

+`cloudspotting2` demonstrates Pinax core apps `django-user-accounts`, `pinax-webanalytics`, `pinax-eventlog`, and `pinax-templates` as provided from the Pinax "account" starter project.

-It demonstrates integration of `pinax-images`, `pinax-likes`, `pinax-testimonials`, `pinax-messages`, `pinax-eventlog`, `pinax-webanalytics`, and `pinax-announcements` with a real Django application.
+`cloudspotting2` integrates Pinax feature apps including `pinax-images`, `pinax-likes`, `pinax-testimonials`, `pinax-invitations`, `pinax-messages`, and `pinax-announcements`.

 ## Installation